verkkokauppacom/parallel-phpunit/README.md

     phpunit [phpunit switches] <test_dir>

+When atleast one `phpunit` command is running a summary report line is printed once every two seconds.
+Here is an example output:

+    Success: 30 Fail: 0 Error: 0 Skip: 3 Incomplete: 0
+    Success: 35 Fail: 0 Error: 0 Skip: 3 Incomplete: 0

 Once a `phpunit` command is finnished the full output of it's execution is printed out.
 When all `phpunit` commands are finnished the execution will end.
 The exit status is 0 if all `phphunit` commands return 0 otherwice it is 1.

-When atleast one `phpunit` command is running a total number of tests ran so far is output so you can see the progress.
-Here is an example of the output:

-    Success: 30 Fail: 0 Error: 0 Skip: 3 Incomplete: 0
-    Success: 35 Fail: 0 Error: 0 Skip: 3 Incomplete: 0

 The total execution time of `parallel-phpunit` is the execution time of the longest lasting `phpunit` command.
 You can radically improve the execution time by organizing your tests in a